Book Summary: On War by Carl von Clausewitz

 In the sixth chapter, Clausewitz explores the moral and physical forces that underpin the conduct of war.
 He argues that both of these forces are essential to the success of military operations, and that they must be carefully managed and nurtured by commanders.

-See also Book Summary: Inside Out by Demi Moore
+See also Book Summary: Strength in What Remains by Tracy Kidder

 Chapter 7: The Relationship Between War and Politics